SatyaVSarma/dimsum/README.md

 # Welcome
 Hello, you've reached DIMSUM, a school project realized at ENSAE in February 2017.

-End goal is to compute singular values of big matrices, inspired by http://stanford.edu/~rezab/papers/dimsum.pdf
+The objective is to compute singular values and similarities between columns of big matrices, inspired by http://stanford.edu/~rezab/papers/dimsum.pdf

-For such a purpose, let's utilize distributed frameworks like **Hadoop** and **Spark**.
+For such a purpose, we will use distributed frameworks like **Hadoop** and **Spark**.

 # Requirements
 - Java 8
 - Hadoop 2.7
 - Spark 1.6.0

-To run below commands, it is asusmed the reader has a functionnal Hadoop/Spark cluster of machines.
+To run the following commands, it is assumed the reader has a functioning Hadoop/Spark cluster of machines.

 # Usage
 In any case, please: